 2).
 Live Chat – set up a Live Chat box on your website.
-Sometimes people are shy about calling your directly, so at a spur of the moment they will send you a Live Chat to ask questions or obtain quotes.
+Sometimes people are shy about calling you directly, so at a spur of the moment, they will send you a Live Chat to ask questions or obtain quotes.

 3).
 Trade Shows – rent out an exhibit booth at a trade show.
 If you can’t afford a booth, consider speaking at a workshop or sign up as an attendee and make the rounds – both during the trade show and after hours at social events.

 4).
 Customer Referrals – hey, if your clients like your products and services, it doesn’t hurt to ask them for a referral.
 You may want to consider offering a discount.

 5).
 Good Marketing Content – providing useful content on your website will encourage prospects to visit your site, and hopefully, they will download your material and provide you with contact information, e.g., name, email address, phone number.

 6).
 LinkedIn – since LinkedIn is a professional site, you should be able to find plenty of prospects to contact.
 Also, target discussion groups within your industry – there you should find a lot of potential buyers.